Mineral: A naturally occurring substance which has uniform composition is called mineral.

 Concentration of ores: Removal of impurities, such as soil, sand, stone, silicates, etc. from mined ore is known as Concentration of Ores.

 Ores which are mined often contain many impurities.
 These impurities are called gangue.
 First of all, concentration is done to remove impurities from ores.
 Concentration of ores is also known as enrichment of ores.
 Process of concentration depends upon physical and chemical properties of ores.
 Gravity separation, electromagnetic separation, froth flotation process, etc. are some examples of the processes which are applied for concentration of ores.
+Gravity separation involves separating impurities with the help of gravity.
+This can be done by sieving.
+It more or less similar to sieving the flour in order to separate husk and other impurities from it.
+Magnetic separation helps in separating non-magnetic materials from magnetic materials.
+This method can be applied to separate impurities from iron ore because iron is a magnetic material.
+Froth floatation process involves producing froth in the gangue so that impurities can start floating on the surface.

 Conversion of metals ores into oxides: